balancer/balancer-core/README.md

 The *🍂Bronze Release*  is the first of 3 planned releases of the Balancer Protocol.
 Bronze emphasizes code clarity for audit and verification, and does not attempt to optimize for gas.
 Bronze works directly with ERC20 tokens, inheriting all the warts associated with them.
+The relative weights of tokens in a Bronze pool *cannot be changed once the pool is public*.
 Balancer charges a per-pool exit fee for Bronze pools.

 The *❄️Silver Release* will bring a number of gas optimizations and architecture changes that will reduce transaction overhead.
+Many features that require wrapper contracts for Bronze will be possible directly in Silver pools in a cheaper and standardized way.
-Balancer will charge a per-vault "unwrap" fee for Silver pools.
+Balancer will charge a per-vault "unwrap" fee for Silver pools (in other words, an exit fee for the whole system).

 The *☀️Golden Release* will introduce a curious new liquidity mechanism to the market.